If Edgemont incorporates, will the new village be required to provide affordable housing?

 However, the EIC believes that the new village government must go beyond simply adopting legally acceptable zoning ordinances and housing policies.
 We hope that our new village government recognizes the known regional housing shortage (with many people on waiting lists) and the fact that high land prices and minimal available land in Edgemont are impediments.
 We will encourage the new village board of trustees to work with appropriate state agencies and nonprofits, and make sure we welcome responsible, legal development efforts whenever the opportunity arises to ensure the community is accessible to people with a wide range of incomes.

-EIC’s take: we have every reason to believe that the Village of Edgemont will act in a lawful and inclusionary manner with respect to zoning and housing.
+EIC’s TAKE: we believe the Village of Edgemont will act in a lawful and inclusionary manner with respect to zoning and housing.